Spicy Chickpea Sauce (and Polenta)

 • Enjoy your meal!!

-(*) The day before, I had cooked—a bag of dried chickpeas in water with celery, carrot, and onion for about 3 hours—which I then used in various ways: besides making this sauce, I used a part for a soup similar to this bean one (with the cooked vegetables blended) and the remaining ones I turned into hummus like this one.
+(*) The day before I cooked – in water with celery, carrot, and onion for about 3 hours – a bag of dried chickpeas, which I then used in various ways: besides making this sauce, part of it I used for a soup similar to this bean one (with the blended cooking vegetables) and the remaining I turned into hummus like this.
 I remind you that before cooking, you need to soak the chickpeas for 24 hours (the classic overnight soak is too short for me).

-No salt Alternatively, you can use canned chickpeas, a valid alternative if you have little time to cook or if you forgot to soak the chickpeas, but if you’re following a low-sodium diet… you already know it’s preferable to avoid canned legumes 😉
+No salt Alternatively, you can use canned chickpeas, a valid alternative if you have little time to cook or if you didn’t remember to soak the chickpeas, but if you are following a low-sodium diet… you already know it’s best to avoid canned legumes. 😉

-We like this sauce spicy, but if you can’t or don’t want to eat spicy, it’s also excellent without chili.
-In this case, to add flavor instead of salt, try adding other herbs, such as marjoram and thyme, and possibly a finely chopped garlic clove.
+We like this sauce spicy, but if you can’t or don’t want to eat spicy, it’s great even without chili pepper.
+In this case, to add flavor instead of salt, try adding other aromatic herbs, like marjoram and thyme, and possibly a finely chopped garlic clove.

 No salt I remind you that I cook without added salt.
-If you don’t know it yet, I invite you to read this article of mine –> Cooking without salt, my journey. 🙂
+If you don’t know yet, I invite you to read my article –> Cooking without salt, my journey. 🙂

 If you’re interested in reducing or eliminating salt, always remember to:

-– Gradually decrease salt, the palate must gradually adjust and should not notice the progressive reduction.
+– Decrease salt gradually, the palate must get used to it slowly and should not notice the progressive reduction.

 – Use aromatic herbs.
 Basil, parsley, oregano, thyme, sage, marjoram, rosemary, mint…